pm-cui/voltageFaultInjection/README.md

 - Contains a if statement that can never be reached.
 This is not optimized out as seen from the STM32_Disassembly.png
 - Outputs via USB to laptop's terminal (Subjected to change due to capacitors)
 - JP5's Jumper to connect the 2 leftmost Pins.
 This causes the ST-Link component to not be powered and the board can then operate in 3v3.
 - JP6 connects the power supply to the MCU (U5).
-Removing jumper from JP6 will result in the MCU to turn off(?).
+Removing jumper from JP6 will result in the MCU to turn off.
-- When JP6 is removed, STM stops transmitting data.
+- Therefore, I removed the jumper and directly connected the 3v3 directly to the Pin leading to the MCU.
+However there are issues.
+(Stated below)
-- However, if JP6 is connected, the capacitors will release charge when the STM is turned off, causing the voltage drop to be affected
+- STM is still able to transmit over to laptop

 ### P&N MOSFET
 - Connection of MOSFET is akin to Pull-up/Pull-down resistors.